lakesoft/LKUserDefaults/README.md

 These value will be used as default values when the values for keys are notfound in NSUserDefaults.

+These value can be retrieved via 'registeredDeafults' property.

+    NSString* initName = defaults.registeredDefaults.name;
+    NSString* initEmail = defaults.registeredDefaults.email;

-It is possible to remove all values.
+It is possible to remove all values (remove user defauls file).

     [UserDefaults removeUserDefaults];